Updated for Tax Year 2014

 Any medical expenses for which you are reimbursed, such as by your insurance or employer, cannot be deducted.
 In addition, the IRS generally disallows expenses for cosmetic procedures.
 You cannot deduct the cost of non-prescription drugs (except insulin) or other purchases for general health such as toothpaste, health club dues, vitamins or diet food, non-prescription nicotine products or medical expenses paid in a different year.

 To claim the medical expenses deduction, you must itemize your deductions.
 Itemizing requires that you not take the standard deduction, so you should only claim the medical expenses deduction if your itemized deductions are greater than your standard deduction (TurboTax will do this calculation for you).

-Remember, TurboTax Deluxe will ask you simple questions about your expenses, tell you which deductions you qualify for, and fill in all the right forms.
+Remember, TurboTax will ask you simple questions about your expenses, tell you which deductions you qualify for, and fill in all the right forms for you.